adtrak-core/adtrak-components-frontend/components/vacancies/README.md

 ## WordPress Integration

-When integrating the buckets component into the Adtrak WordPress boilerplate, use the following include to pass WP data into the component:
+When integrating the vacancies component into the Adtrak WordPress boilerplate, use the following include to pass WP data into the component:

 @todo finish this include properly...